nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | `eventcount` | Sort by trips' number of events in ascending order |

 #### Sorting events within bucketlist: `sort-e`
-Sorts the events in Bucket List according to alphabetical order.
+Sorts all events according to alphabetical order.

 Format: `sort-e [r/]`
 - Order of sort reversed when the `r/` prefix is provided.